eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/function.md

 A `default` method may be refined by types which inherit the containing class or interface.

-### Shared methods
+### `shared` functions

 A toplevel function declaration, or a function declaration nested inside the body of a containing class or interface, may be annotated [`shared`](../../annotation/shared).

-- A toplevel `shared` class is visible wherever the package that contains it is visible.
+- A toplevel `shared` function is visible wherever the package that contains it is visible.
-- A `shared` class nested inside a class or interface is visible wherever the containing class or interface is visible.
+- A `shared` function nested inside a class or interface is visible wherever the containing class or interface is visible.

 ### Function blocks